assemble/assemble/docs/content/api/router.md

 ## Router methods

-Router methods are similar to the router METHODS in [express][], but instead of representing [HTTP METHODS][verbs], the router methods here represent significant points or "stages" during the build.
+Router methods are similar to the router METHODS in [express][], but instead of representing [HTTP METHODS][verbs], the router methods here represent significant points or "stages" during the build cycle.

 **Summary**

-- `onLoad`: Immediately after a view is loaded, as a last step just before adding the view to a collection.
+- `onLoad`: Immediately after a view is loaded, after the `load` event is emitted, and before adding the view to a collection.
 - `preLayout`: Immediately before the first [layout][] in a [layout-stack][] is applied to a view.
 - `onLayout`: Called after each [layout][] in a [layout-stack][] is applied.
 - `postLayout`: Called after all [layouts][] have been applied to a view.